JupiterOne-Archives/docs-old/guides/insights-dashboards.md

 # Getting Started With Insights Dashboards
 This guide will walk through how to:
 1. Import prebuilt Insights Dashboards
-1. Create your own custom dashboard
+1. Create your own custom Insight dashboard

 JupiterOne Insights app allows users to build reporting dashboards using J1QL queries.